combatwombat/monsterdon-replay/README.md

 - `site/src/Workers/SaveToots.php` - background worker that saves toots and media
 - `site/src/assets/*` - Contains JS and SCSS files, to build JS and CSS from.

+### Building the frontend

+To keep things simple, there are only two bash scripts to watch and build the JS and CSS.
+They need `terser`, `fswatch` and `sass` installed.
+Thus, this needs some Unix environment to work.

+Call `watch.sh`, edit files and they get built with `build.sh`.
+Edit and restart `build.sh` if you add a JS file.
+But don't add a JS file, it's nice and small right now :>

 ### Toots and movies